 This would also make a lovely ravioli.
 Perhaps 3 medium sized ravioli with homemade pasta per person.
 With a some of the ragu, with only a small amount of sauce, for the filling.
 Use the rest of the sauce to dress the ravioli.
 Perhaps some sort of creamy horseradish drizzle would lift it to something pretty special.

 Risotto Alla Milanese is a simple saffron risotto often served with Osso Buco.

 The texture and wetness of the risotto is important.
 There is nothing worse then claggy, stodgy risotto.
 Equally, you don’t want it too soupy, especially if serving with Osso Buco which will have a wet gravy.
 If, when it has rested it seems too “dry” then adding a ladle of the remaining stock can loosen it up just before serving.

 Traditionally this also had some bone marrow in it.
 I don’t even attempt this, for two reasons.
 Firstly, it’s much harder to get.
 Secondly, it’s very rich and if you are serving this with Osso Buco, which is already rich, then it’s all a bit too much.

 100ml of white wine or vermouth

 About 500ml of chicken stock.
 You need to vary for the number of portions and rice quantities, but start using boiling water if you run short.

 25-40g cold butter, cubed

 To make the risotto start by softening the onion gently till it is soft.
 This can take 10-20 minutes.
 You don’t want colour, no golden onions here.
-I don’t add celery to this risotto to keep the flavour simpler.

 Put the stock pot beside the risotto pot and warm it up till it’s at the gentlest simmer, put a ladle in the pot.